carbonetes/diggity/DEVELOPING.md

 ## Prerequisites
 Before you begin, ensure that you have the following prerequisites installed on your system:

-- Go (version 1.9 or higher)
+- **Go (version 1.9 or higher)**: Diggity is written in Go, so you'll need to have [Go installed](https://golang.org/doc/install) on your system.
-- Git
+- **Git**: We use Git for version control.
+Familiarize yourself with Git if you aren't already.
 - Your Preferred Text Editor or IDE

 ## Build and Run